LabKey/snprcEHRModules/README.md

 ## Summary
-This repository contains all the modules required for the Southwest National Primate Research Center (SNPRC) Total Animal Care (TAC) LabKey server, a system for managing and reporting on electronic health records (EHR) and related research data for primate colonies.
-The server helps the SNPRC gain insight into combined lab, clinical and operational information; meet regulatory requirements; and coordinate the activities required to support animal care and research projects.
+This repository contains all the modules required for the Southwest National Primate Research Center (SNPRC) Total Animal Care (TAC) LabKey server, a system for managing and reporting on electronic health records (EHR) and related research data for the SNPRC primate colony.
+The server helps the center gain insight into combined lab, clinical and operational information; meet regulatory requirements; and coordinate the activities required to support animal care and research projects.

 <a name="modules"></a>
 ## Modules